 ITE: I feel exactly the same way, so it is great to see how you are channelling your concerns into something positive.
 There is no doubt that India has a strong influence on your designs.
 What is the best thing about working with Indian companies?

-ITE: Beautifully put Carol!
-The fashion industry for the first time is slowly starting to make conscious changes, mainly because we are wising up as customers.
+ITE: The fashion industry for the first time is slowly starting to make conscious changes, mainly because we are wising up as customers.
 You must feel good to be at the forefront of the movement?
 Have you noticed these changes affecting you?

-ITE: We are avid followers of your Instagram stories, always sharing the beauty of India and the process along the way.
-I am the proud owner of a seek summer dress, the fabrics and colours are so beautiful and I get complimented literally every time I wear it.
-I can’t think of any brand I would rather be walking around from head to toe in.
+ITE: I am the proud owner of a seek dress, the fabrics and colours are so beautiful and I get complimented every time I wear it.
+I can’t think of any brand I would rather be walking around in.
 What is your favourite piece from the collection, if you can choose?

 SC: So happy to have you in the Seek Collective community!
 Choosing a favourite it too hard for me because they are all sort of my babies.
 I’m usually always most excited about the future season I’m working on, what’s next.
 From the SS18 Collection, I’m excited about introducing embroidery for the first time as well as the gorgeous new natural dye shade of poppy.
 From the past, I have too many that hold sentimental value.
 Each and every style is special as so much time, care, and thought goes into everything.

 ITE: You are lucky to be able to wear your own creations on a regular basis, but do you have any rules you follow when buying clothes?

 SC: These days I am always either wearing Seek Collective, vintage or buying directly from friends who have their own brands.
 I enjoy supporting fellow independent designers I know and mixing it with Seek.